“I have some chicken on skewers left. Would you like one?” Marcel asked.

 Kitesurfers’ Beach of Tatajuba

-After an afternoon of driving around and fruitlessly searching for a place to camp we arrived at a kitesurfers beach.
+After an afternoon of driving around and fruitlessly searching for a place to relax, we arrived at a kitesurfers beach.
 A dozen or so colorful kites were flying through the air and sometimes the owners too, who appeared to be in a game of making the highest and most spectacular leaps.
-It was quite a sight and we watched, mesmerized.”How about trying out this kitesurfing?
-What do you think?”
-I asked Coen.
-Just watching it made me itch with eagerness to get out there myself and fly through the air.
+It was quite a sight and we watched, mesmerized.

 “How about trying out this kitesurfing?
 What do you think?”
 I asked Coen.

-“I’ll go ask how it works here,” he said, clearly having had the same thoughts, and disappeared.”Guess what.
-The owners, Sandra and Marcel, are Dutch and they have guesthouse up the hill.
-They invited us for a drink,” Coen said on his return.
+“I’ll go ask how it works here,” he said, clearly having had the same thoughts, and disappeared.

 “Guess what.
 The owners, Sandra and Marcel, are Dutch and they have guesthouse up the hill.
 They invited us for a drink,” Coen said on his return.